MjetMulti/HTML-Helper/TwitchYtTimestampConverter/TwitchYtTimestampConverter_0_3/README.md

 - Is the 'origin total time' greater than the duration of the first target video?
   - No -> Timestamp is mapped to that target video with the remaining 'origin total time'
   - Yes -> Subtract the duration of that target video from the 'origin total time' and try again with the next target video

+### Youtube iFrame-API
+If you turn on the youtube api (by turning "Use local mode" off) it can automatically gather video information (like duration of the videos) when they are entered.
+As I haven't worked with it before and haven't tested this part as much: Use on your own risk :)

+Should work fine but can have unintended behavior.